Priesthoo/BoldChainBackendAPI/README.md

 # BoldChainBackendAPI
-this is an experimental blockChain prototype for secure emial still under construction. more features to be added soon
+this is an experimental blockChain prototype for secure email still under construction. more features to be added soon